cpanse/recmap/README.md

 shiny::runApp(recmap_shiny, display.mode = 'normal')
 ```

-Run the recmap shiny demonstration as a stand-alone application
+To run the recmap shiny demonstration as a stand-alone application
-using Linux and macOS systems use the `Terminal` application add the following
+on Linux and macOS systems, use the Terminal application and add the following
 code to your alias file, e.g., `$HOME/.bashrc`

 ```